-The countries that are part of EU trade, the certification you need, getting consignments checked, and how horses and ponies must be moved.
+The countries that are part of EU trade, the certificates you need, and how to get consignments checked.

 Countries and animals covered by EU trade